 |Place of Birth||Speymouth or Elgin, Morayshire|

 |Next of Kin||Mrs. Annie Dunbar (mother), Beauly, Inverness, Scotland|

 |Service Record||Link to Service Record|

 |Age at Enlistment||24|

 |Age at Death||75|

 |Buried At||Cluny Hill Cemetery, Forres, Moray, Scotland|

 Private Findlay Dunbar was living in Kenora, Ontario when he enlisted in 1915.
-According to his attestation, he was born on 23 August 1891 in Elgin, Morayshire, Scotland.
+According to his service file, he was born on 23 August 1891 in Elgin, Morayshire, Scotland.
 His birth, however, was registered as 22 August 1892 in Speymouth, a village just east of Elgin.
 His parents were John Dunbar, a cattleman, and Annie McNeill.
 John and Annie were married in 1884 and they had at least six children: Catherine, William, John, Elspet (Elsie), Findlay and James Alexander.

 Findlay signed up in Kenora on 28 December 1915, joining the 94th Battalion.
 His occupation was labourer and next of kin was his mother Annie Dunbar in Beauly, Inverness, Scotland.
 The 94th Battalion was based in Port Arthur and recruited in towns throughout northwestern Ontario.
 Over the winter the Kenora recruits trained locally, which included indoor physical exercises, outdoor route marches and lectures.
 In May they were sent to Port Arthur to join the rest of the battalion.
 Findlay, however, had been discharged two months earlier, on 17 March 1916, due to being of unsound mind.